BayronO/SVT/README.md

 The effective fluid approach is applied to the the SVT theory in "EFA_SVT.nb".
 Under the quasi-static approximation and the sub-horizon approximation, we reproduce some known results for some models, like quintessence or f(R).

 In the notebook "SVTDES.nb" we design a model in SVT whose background evolution is equivalent to that of the standard cosmological model while having non-vanishing linear perturbations.
 The evolutions of the growth factor and the perturbations of this model are analized.

+All the files needed in order to make the plots are provided.